 Castell Coch, Caerphilly Castle, Tintern Abbey, Monmouth Castle, Plas Mawr and Valle Crucis Abbey are in the care of Cadw.
 Register with the Cadw Tour Operator Scheme (CTOS) to become a member of Cadw’s online group booking scheme.
 Members benefit from preferential trade rates and discounts, complimentary admission for your tour leader, complimentary introductions to Cadw monuments, enhanced information for existing tours and invoicing following your visit.
-Alternatively, Day Tickets can be purchased up to three weeks in advance.
-Visit Cadw Admissions for more information.
+Site Entry tickets are currently released one week in advance of visit.
+CTOS bookings are allocated prior to site day tickets being released to the public.
+See Cadw Admissions for more information.

 Start the day at Castell Coch a 19th century fairytale castle situated on the outskirts of Cardiff and famed for its ghostly cavalier.
 The story comes from reports from the servants of a lady who rented the castle as private residence from the wealthy Bute family who rebuilt the castle in a grand gothic style.
 Apparently, a male servant told of how he awoke in the middle of the night to find the ghost of a cavalier standing at the foot of his bed.
 Naturally, the servant had quite a fright, but escaped unharmed.
 The cavalier is said to have hidden treasure in the walls of the castle before going off to fight in the civil war.
 But tragically he was never to return, except as the ghost apparition who continues searching the castle grounds for what he had lost all those years before.